Local equations for the generalized Lotka-Volterra model on sparse asymmetric graphs: Local Fokker-Planck equations

 This is a mean-field solution to the problem derived for sparse graphs with any type of interactions.
 In fact, a similar probability density has been recently introduced in Ref.~\cite{Pasqualini_2025} for the case of fully-connected models, a scenario where mean-field assumptions like these are more commonly used.
 The presence of other species modifies the center $M_i$ of the Gaussian in Eq.~\eqref{eq:sol_IBMF} to make $n_i$ align with the average effect of its neighbors.
 To evaluate the stationary solution of IBMF, we need to design an algorithm capable of computing the averages $m_j(\infty)$, which we will denote by $m_j$ for simplicity.
 Exploiting Eq.~\eqref{eq:sol_IBMF}, we can write:

 As said above, $Z_i$ and $M_i$ are functions of the averages $m_j$, with $j \in \partial i^{-}$.
 After making an initial guess for the average abundances $m_i$, with $i =1, \ldots, N$, we can use Eq.~\eqref{eq:m_IBMF} to update their values.
 Then, we iterate until all $m_i$ converge to the IBMF's prediction for the stationary average abundances.
-In practice, we employ numerical tricks, such as adding damping and using sequential updates, to aid this iterative process in reaching convergence (see Appendices \ref{app:damping} and \ref{app:parallel_up}).
+In practice, we employ numerical tricks, such as adding damping and using sequential updates, to aid this iterative process in reaching convergence (see Appendices \ref{app:parallel_up} and \ref{app:damping}).

+By inspecting the stationary distribution in Eq. \eqref{eq:sol_IBMF}, we see that $P_{\infty}(0)=0$ for $\lambda > T$, which is consistent with the reflecting boundary condition imposed in obtaining the Fokker-Planck equations.
+For $0<\lambda<T$, on the contrary, we have that $P_{\infty}(n_i)$ diverges when $n_i$ approaches zero.
+Interestingly, the stationary distribution in Eq. \eqref{eq:sol_IBMF} is still normalizable for any $\lambda > 0$, independently of the temperature.
+Therefore, we find no obstacle in assuming Eq. \eqref{eq:sol_IBMF} to be a valid stationary solution of IBMF for any $\lambda > 0$.
+Our numerical implementation of the iterative process described above indeed converges both when $\lambda > T$ and when $0 < \lambda < T$.

 In the process of obtaining the stationary solution of IBMF, we did not assume any particular structure of the graph, nor any specific type of interaction.
 It is in principle applicable to any directed or undirected graph, with symmetric or asymmetric interactions.
 However, one should expect better results when correlations are weak enough for the factorization $P_{\infty}(n_i, n_j) \approx P_{\infty}(n_i) \, P_{\infty}(n_j)$ to approximately hold.
-The latter is intuitively more likely to happen in the case of asymmetric interactions.